 This gorgeous girl is the best trail companion anyone could ask for.
 A true nature child, she loves being outdoors and can often be found cuddling one (or all) of the animals once the day’s walk is done.

-Holly is a tandem bike.
-A Holstar Grand Tourer, to be exact.
+Holly is a tandem bike- A Holstar Grand Tourer, to be exact.
 No, she is not a donkey or horse, and really was more of an afterthought or a means to an end.

-You see, once we got six months or so into our trek, we realised that travelling at our pace, we were either going to have to cover some serious mileage very fast, or take a seriously long break and wait for the next trekking season.
+You see, once we got six months or so into our trek, we realized that traveling at our pace, we were either going to have to cover some serious mileage very fast, or take a seriously long break and wait for the next trekking season.
 Z wasn’t keen on missing another year of school, and neither of us were keen to put any extra pressure on our babies to race their way to Cooktown through the heat and humidity.

 So, enter Holly.
 We completed the Cooktown- Biggenden section (BNT Books 1-4 ) on Holly over August- September 2016 while our bubs had a restful spell with friends in NSW.

 We were lucky enough to have our friend Cathy and her daughter M join us for parts of our trip, which was especially helpful during our time on the bike.
 Nothing like having no panniers to carry!
 Fly and the donkeys also appreciated the occasional bale of hay, courtesy of Cathy and her four wheels.